pss959/EasyMaker3D/InternalDoc/Overview.md

 the `cov` mode.
 This creates an HTML page with the results in `build/cov/coverage/html/index.html`

+Ion unit tests can be built and run with the `IonTests` and `RunIonTests` targets.
+These tests work only in [`dbg` build mode](#BuildModes); they will abort in any other mode.
+There is no coverage target for these tests.

 ### Tuning Constants

 A variety of application constants are declared in `Util/Tuning.h` and defined